Tim Lincecum: Early life

+College career

 In both 2004 and 2006, Lincecum was named the Pac-10 Pitcher of the Year for the Washington Huskies.
 He was selected by the Cleveland Indians in the 42nd round (1,261st overall) upon re-entering the draft in 2005.
-Again, he did not sign, rejecting an offer including a $700,000 signing bonus.
+Again, he did not sign, rejecting an offer including a $700,000 signing bonus as he had been holding out for a larger signing bonus so that his father could retire.
 He finished 2006 with a 12–4 win–loss record and a 1.94 earned run average (ERA), 199 strikeouts, and three saves in 125 1/3 innings.
 He was the recipient of the 2006 Golden Spikes Award, which is awarded annually to the best amateur baseball player.

 In 2005, Lincecum played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League.
 He was named a league all-star for Harwich, and posted a 2–2 record with a league-leading 0.69 ERA, striking out 68 batters in 39 innings.

 Professional career

-Draft and minor leagues
+Drafts and minor leagues

 In 2006, Lincecum was drafted tenth overall by the San Francisco Giants, becoming the first player from the University of Washington to be taken in the first round.
 His $2.025 million signing bonus was, at the time, the most the organization had ever paid to any amateur player.

 Lincecum made his professional debut in 2006 with the Salem-Keizer Volcanoes of the Single-A short season Northwest League.
 Going into 2007, he was ranked as the #11 prospect in baseball and the #1 prospect in the San Francisco Giants organization by Baseball America.
-In the spring of 2007, Colorado Rockies prospect Ian Stewart described Lincecum as tough to face, saying "You can’t see the ball at all until it’s right on top of you.
-It gets on you real quick...Guys on our club who have been in the big leagues said he’s the toughest guy they ever faced too."
+In the spring of 2007, Colorado Rockies prospect Ian Stewart described Lincecum as tough to face, saying "You can't see the ball at all until it's right on top of you.
+It gets on you real quick...Guys on our club who have been in the big leagues said he's the toughest guy they ever faced too."
 Lincecum spent the first month of the season pitching for the Fresno Grizzlies, the Giants' Triple-A affiliate in the Pacific Coast League (PCL).
 In 31 innings across five starts with the Grizzlies, he allowed just one run, 12 hits, and 11 walks while striking out 46 batters and going 4–0.
 During his 2006 and 2007 minor league campaigns, Lincecum struck out 30.9% of batters, the highest ratio of any minor league pitcher in the previous ten years.